Home -> Personal Income Tax -> Filing Your Return -> Barter and Crypto Transactions

 When a person receives or provides bartered goods which are capital property, personal-use property, eligible capital property, listed personal property or inventory, the value of the goods is deemed to be the value that would have been obtained for those goods or services in a regular cash transaction.
 The person receiving the goods would use this value as the adjusted cost base of the goods for tax purposes.
 The person providing the goods would use this value as the proceeds of disposition, in order to calculate the income or capital gain.

-When a person buys and sells Bitcoins for the purpose of making a profit, this also has tax implications, resulting in either income or capital gains.
-Bitcoin is considered a commodity which can be bought and sold, and profit or loss would be either an income gain or a capital gain.
+When a person buys and sells cryptocurrency for the purpose of making a profit, this also has tax implications, resulting in either income or capital gains.
+Cryptocurrency is considered a commodity which can be bought and sold, and profit or loss would be either an income gain or a capital gain.

 See IT-479R Transactions in Securities (Archived), paragraphs 9 to 32, which discusses how to determine whether the profit is an income gain (100% taxed) or a capital gain (50% taxed).

-If a barter or Bitcoin transaction has tax implications, invoices should be provided to record the transaction.
+If a barter or crypto transaction has tax implications, invoices should be provided to record the transaction.

-Don't try to hide income from Canada Revenue Agency (CRA), because a person with a grudge can report you very easily!
+Don't try to hide income from Canada Revenue Agency (CRA), because you could be charged with a criminal offence!

 Other Cryptocurrency Resources